megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 1. Install NodeJS and `pnpm`.
 2. Create a `package.json` file with `pnpm init`.
 3. Install `esbuild` as a dev dependency with `pnpm add esbuild --save-dev`.
-Make sure to also run `pnpm approve-builds` to allow `esbuild` to run scripts.
+    - Also make sure to run `pnpm approve-builds` to allow `esbuild` to run scripts.
 4. Install any additional preprocessor that you might need like `sass` with `esbuild-sass-plugin`, etc.
-5. Create `JavaScript` and `Stylesheets` directories for your source files.
+5. Create `JavaScript` and `Stylesheets` directories and put your source files in them.
-6. Add an `esbuild.config.mjs` that can bundle your assets.
+6. Add an `esbuild.config.mjs` file that can bundle your assets.
-7. Include asset bundling as part of the `dotnet build` command.
+7. Include the asset bundling step as part of the `dotnet build` command.

 Your package.json should end up looking something like this: